himanshu32288/Nepilson/README.md

 1.States and input symbol should be entered in csv format i e,q0,q1,q2 etc.\
 2.Do not write epilson as a state because it is automatically generated.\
-3.In place of empty transition enter "-".\
-4.If a state going to more than one transition enter transition in csv format\
+3.If a state going to more than one transition enter transition in csv format\
  For ex:-if A on input 0 going to B and C enter B,C. \
-5.Input symbols and input states should be consist of english alphabet only (limitation of visualisation library used)
+4.Input symbols and input states should be consist of english alphabet or numbers only special chracter are not allowed (limitation of visualisation library used)

 ## DEMO